+4.5.
+The management board can decide to increase the number of A or B shares included in the authorized share capital, where the maximum number of shares that can be added to one class of shares is the same as the number of ordinary shares included in the authorized share capital that has not been issued at the time of the aforementioned resolution.

 4.6.
-The Management Board may decide to increase the number of A, B, C or D shares included in the authorized capital, where the maximum number of shares that can be added to one class of shares is equal to the number of ordinary shares included in the authorized capital that were not yet issued at the time of the aforementioned decision.
+In the event of a resolution as referred to in paragraph 5 to increase the number of shares of a certain ordinary share class included in the authorized share capital, the number of shares in the authorized capital of the class for which the aforementioned increase occurs will simultaneously be reduced by a number of shares such that the total authorized capital remains the same.

 4.7.
-In the event of a resolution as referred to in paragraph 6 to increase the number of shares of a certain ordinary share class included in the authorized share capital, the number of shares in the authorized capital of the class for which the aforementioned increase occurs will simultaneously be reduced by a number of shares such that the total authorized capital remains the same.

-4.8.
-A resolution as referred to in paragraph 6 can only be taken on the precondition that a certified copy of the resolution is immediately deposited with the trade register.
-The resolution referred to in paragraph 6 states:
+A resolution as referred to in paragraph 5 can only be taken on the precondition that a certified copy of the resolution is immediately deposited with the trade register.
+The resolution referred to in paragraph 5 states: